pfreschi/githappens/README.md

 My favorite candy is Reese's Fastbreak especially because it's good

-My favorite candy is snickers, especially when they are frozen!
+My favorite candy is Snickers, especially when they are frozen!

 My favorite candy is Reese's, especially the holiday ones.